Quickly create your Texas living will

 Make decisions about future medical care

-A living will is a legal document known as an advance health care directive (“advance directive“).
-In Texas, this document is sometimes referred to as a directive to physicians.
-You can use a living will to give instructions to family and medical providers about the treatments you would request or refuse in the event of a terminal or irreversible condition.
+A health care directive is a legal document known as an advance care directive (“advance directive“).
+In Texas, this document is sometimes referred to as a directive or living will to physicians.
+You can use a health care directive to give instructions to family and medical providers about the treatments you would request or refuse in the event of a terminal or irreversible condition.
 Specifically, you will need to decide whether you would prefer that life-sustaining medical treatment be withdrawn under these circumstances.

 Choose your health care agent